 Each year, Residence NRW⁺ awards four 12-month fellowships to visual artists.
 They are supported in equal parts by the Ministry of Culture and Science of the German state of North Rhine-Westphalia and the Kunststiftung NRW.

 Residence NRW⁺ is intended for artists (no older than 40 by the start of the fellowship) with ties to the German state of North Rhine-Westphalia (as place of birth, studies or residence/employment).
 Applicants should already have completed their studies at an art school/university of arts and be prepared to spend the period of the fellowship predominantly at the residence and to participate in certain joint events (such as excursions and workshops).
-The monthly stipend is 1,450 Euros.
+The monthly stipend is 1,700 Euros (1,500 Euros living, 200 Euros support production costs).
 Grant-winning applicants are selected by an annually changing panel of experts.

 The fellowship does not depend on a concrete project proposal.
 Rather, the shared facilities for living and working available to the six fellows in the residence – four artists and two curators at any one time – offer opportunities for intensive dialogue and exchange within the group.
 For twelve (respectively six) months the residency scholarship offers a secure space for concentrated reflection on and consolidation of one’s own practice, for refining approaches or exploring new avenues.